-When a large number of job titles covering a short period of time is perceived negatively, it can adversely affect one’s job-search and career.
+When a large number of roles that cover a short period of time is perceived negatively, it can adversely affect one’s search and career.

 Dumbing Down Your Resume.
 Should You?

-The question of whether you should simplify a resume in order to secure a job became a hot topic during the era of painfully high unemployment that lasted from 2008 to 2014.
+The question of whether you should simplify a resume in order to secure a position became a hot topic during the era of painfully high unemployment that lasted from 2008 to 2014.

-A recent study by the National Bureau of Economic Research found that job seekers over aged 64, especially women, were much less likely to get callbacks or emails after applying for jobs than were applicants between ages 29 and 51.
+A recent study by the National Bureau of Economic Research found that those over 64, especially women, were much less likely to get callbacks or emails after applying for jobs than were applicants between ages 29 and 51.

-- Hiring professionals didn’t like the layout of your resume
+- Don’t like the layout of your resume

-- Hiring managers weren’t presented with a clear understanding of your most relevant skill set
+- Aren’t getting a clear understanding of your most relevant skill set

-- Hiring professionals were simply bogged down with resumes from thousands of others with similar backgrounds
+- Haven’t made a decision because they are bogged down with resumes from thousands of others with similar backgrounds

 Still, enough people hear: “Sorry, thanks for your time, but you’re over-qualified for this position” at the end of an interview to know that it’s a real problem for experienced professionals who are searching for jobs that are a step down from the level they’ve worked at before.